What is SCEMA?

 How do I apply to SCEMA?

 Applications open in March.
 You can apply to SCEMA here.
-When applying, you will be required to assign a team lead, including the contact information for each team member, an interest statement, and a summary of why you are interested in attending and what you would like to achieve from coming to SCEMA.
+When applying, you will be required to assign a team lead, including the contact information for each team member, and a summary of what you hope to gain by coming to SCEMA.
 Feel free to include attachments of recent news or reports about code enforcement issues in your community.

 Who should be the team leader/what are their responsibilities?